EIT-ALIVE/eit_dash/README.md

 ##### Run dashboard

 Run the command below and and open the resulting link in a browser (often something like `http://127.0.0.1:8050/`).
-Note that the dashboard has only been tested on Chrome and Firefox.
+Note that while the dashboard should work on any browser, if you are experiencing issues we recommend switching to Chrome or Firefox, as these are the browser where we do most of the testing.

 ```console
 poetry run python eit_dash/main.py